raflymaulana28/birthday-email-sender/readme.md

 - `ormconfig.json`: Configure your MongoDB connection details.

 Make sure to check the application's documentation for more details on these configuration options.

-## Contributing

-We welcome contributions from the open-source community.
-If you want to contribute to the project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---